kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 (8)+(9) Thermocline Feedback: A deepened thermocline reduces the ability of upwelling to bring cooler subsurface water to the surface.

-These processes collectively form the recharge-discharge oscillator described by Jin (1997).
+These processes collectively form the recharge-discharge oscillator described by {cite}`Jin1997-ct`.
 Oscillations require at least one negative feedback, and SST and thermocline depth are primary predictors, with atmospheric processes modeled as steady states due to their transient nature compared to ocean processes.

 :::{note}